Smaug123/static-site-pipeline/hugo/content/posts/2023-10-05-nix-fireside-chat.md

 # How a Nix installation works

 * Daemon controls the store, you ask it to build stuff
+* `/nix/store` is notionally infinite but you can only store finite chunks of it
+* Database stores:
+  * which parts of the infinite `/nix/store` are known to be correctly instantiated locally
-*
+  * cache of reference graphs
+  * mapping of "which derivation caused each path to be reified on disk"
+  * content hashes, to detect tampering

 # How a package is built

-* Write a Nix "derivation"
+* Write a Nix expression describing the package
+* *Instantiate* that expression into a *store derivation*, and put in store
+  * Low-level build instructions for the package
-* Realise that derivation into the store
+* *Realise* (build) that derivation into the store
-* Build that realisation
+  * Download any build artefacts (sources, compilers)
+  * Build e.g. any compilers recursively if necessary, and put in store
+  * Put sources directly into store
+  * Execute the package's builder with the inputs that now exist
+  * Place result in store

+# Flakes (if we have time)